AtharvaDeo101/Safety-Checking-UsingYolo/README.md

 ### 2. Running the Application
 #### Start the Backend
-From the backend/ directory:
+From the backend/ directory:\n python app.py
-python app.py
-/n
+\n
 #### Start the Frontend
-From the frontend/ directory (in a separate terminal): npm run dev
+From the frontend/ directory (in a separate terminal):\n npm run dev
-/n
+\n
 ### Access the App
-Open your browser and navigate to http://localhost:3000.
-Click "Start Camera" to begin the video feed with safety equipment detection.
+Open your browser and navigate to http://localhost:3000.\n Click "Start Camera" to begin the video feed with safety equipment detection.
-/n
+\n
 ### Usage
 - Start Camera: Initiates the webcam feed and starts detecting safety gear.
 - Stop Camera: Stops the feed and releases the camera.